-- iii. between ages 3-6: significant detrimental impact on self-regulation, including aggressiveness, hyperactivity, lack of concentration, lack of social inhibition, 45 lower IQs (8-15 point difference), poor language development, and behavioral and school problems; and - iv.
-8.5 years and older: significantly greater difference in cognitive scores than at previous ages, especially in girls.
-46 - 120.
+- ii. between ages 2-3: significantly lower cognitive abilities, including lower motor development, lower IQ, and poor language development; - iii. between ages 3-6: significant detrimental impact on self-regulation, including aggressiveness, hyperactivity, lack of concentration, lack of social inhibition, 45 lower IQs (8-15 point difference), poor language development, and behavioral and school problems; and - iv.
+8.5 years and older: significantly greater difference in cognitive scores than at previous ages, especially in girls.46 - 120.
 The Legal Guardians must care for NAS Children who suffer from and face an increased risk of lifelong mental illness, mental impairment, loss of mental capacity, and addiction.
-The Legal Guardian's must discharge their duties to protect the NAS Children's welfare, including their entire health, their use of their bodies and minds, and their developmental outcomes, including their ability to avoid opiate addiction, learn, work normally, enjoy relationships with others, and function as a valuable citizen, child, parent, income-earner, and person enjoying life. - 121.
+The Legal Guardian's must discharge their duties to protect the NAS Children's welfare, including their entire health, their use of their bodies and minds, and their developmental outcomes they must nurture and provide for their ability to avoid opiate addiction, learn, work normally, and to enjoy relationships with others, and function as valuable citizens, parents, income-earners, and people enjoying life. - 121.
 The NAS Children sustained an exposure to opioids greater than that expected by members of the general population.
 Indeed, they were all born addicted.

-NAS is a generalized multi-system disorder that produces a constellation of symptoms in neonates and results from abrupt discontinuation of opioids consumed by the mother during pregnancy at the infant's birth.
+NAS is a generalized multi-system disorder that produces a constellation of symptoms in neonates and results from abrupt discontinuation of opioids consumed by the mother during